redgetan/view_inspect/README.markdown

 View Inspect
 ============

-Shows you the source location of a server-side or client-side rendered DOM element.
+View Inspect tells you which server-side or client-side template is responsible for rendering a DOM element.
+Instead of using grep to sift through a large codebase to find the source location of a UI, the information can be found right away in its data-attribute when you open up web inspector.
 Works with Rails 3 and 4.
-Server side templates supported include Haml and Erb.
-Client-side templates support for Handlebars, EJS and Eco only works if the templates live in their own files as opposed to being embedded in javascript code and if the required libraries are installed.
+See below for templates supported and their required libraries

-Demo
+Screenshot
 ----